The most consequential decisions; the shoulder, the cut and the canvas.

 As for the Italian style of cut overall, it is popular for a reason.
 Slim fitting and expressive, if you have a slim and shapely figure it will do you well.
 This is a style you can buy off the rack with a decent chance of it fitting well, but as always go to a tailor to get it looking best on you.

 Traditionally the American style was known as the ‘sack suit’, with a baggy and boxy structure (from a time when it was patriotic to be opposite to the English in everything).
 It was essentially a straight line down the torso, the most relaxed of fits.
-The traditional sack suit is rarely seen nowadays as it is considerably un-stylish compared to a well fitted cut, and the American style has become closer to European styles over time.
-However, it is still a more relaxed and boxy fit than the others.
+The traditional sack suit is rarely seen nowadays as it is widely considered un-stylish compared to a more fitted cut, and the American style has become closer to European styles over time.
+However, it is still a more relaxed fit than the others.

 The canvas is the inside component that gives the suit its structure.
 It is a piece of fabric (usually horsehair or wool) that sits between the inside and outside layers of fabric (also known as ‘floating’) to keep it in place.
 There are three types of construction; non-canvas (fused), half canvas and full canvas.
 To see a visual representation of the different types, scroll to see an infographic.